k28336548/Mybook/README.md

-If you want to test on multiple machines each represents a peer then make sure you change the ip accordingly or set it to 0.0.0.0 for public ip and turn on finding own ip through ip.42.pl
+If you want to test on multiple machines each represents a peer then make sure you change the ip accordingly or set it to 0.0.0.0 for public ip and turn on finding own ip through ip.42.pl.
+Also make sure you change the address server's code where the valid ip range includes all peers' ip range.

 Run the address server first in the addrServer folder.
 The address server has default address of 127.0.0.1:10001.
 The central server has to be running